olm3ca/Pixel-Slate/Create your own custom kernel.md

 sudo cp arch/x86/boot/bzImage /boot/vmlinuz-chromeos
 sudo make modules_install INSTALL_MOD_STRIP=1
 ```
 When this completes, look for a result from the DEPMOD line (for example g8330cd2908a1).
-Then run:
+In this example, run:

 `sudo dracut /boot/initramfs-chromeos.img --kver 5.10.164-g8330cd2908a1`